 How Quebec’s Law 25 Will Affect your Ecommerce

-In addition to fulfilling all obligations that were previously in place when storing data from Quebec’s consumers, you must, among other things:
+In addition to fulfilling all obligations that were previously in place when storing data from Quebec’s consumers, you must, among other things.
+Novatize highlights 10 new regulations that must be in place by September 22, 2023:

 Novatize’s Advice On the Security of Personal Information